SzetoBen/BME-Time-Series-Project/README.md

 2. **Install dependencies**\
     pip install -r requirements.txt
 3. **Prepare the data**\
-    Use the cleaning notebook in the scripts folder to clean the dataset.
+    Use the cleaning notebook "ParkingTicketsCleaning.ipynb" in the scripts folder to clean the dataset.
 Resulting cleaned dataset will be in the data folder.
 4. **Training models**
-    1) **Train models using train.py**
+    1) **Train models using train.py**\
         1.

 1) https://datauvalibrary.opendata.arcgis.com/datasets/charlottesville::parking-tickets/about